ben-newell/configuration/README.md

 * [The config files of random github users, *not* specific at all] (https://github.com/search?q=zsh+dotfiles&ref=commandbar)

 ## Some additional system preferences I have not automated.

+- Firefox new tab to Blank Page.
+- Firefox new window to Blank Page.

 - Drag and drop the home folder so that it sits in the dock permanently next to the downloads folder.
 Do this for the applications folder.
 Change "View content as" so that it is "list" and "Display as" so that it is "Folder" for both.